 Included in the Interstate system, work commenced on the Vine Street Expressway east from the Schuylkill Expressway to 18th Street in 1957.
 The spur opened on June 30, 1959.
 It was designated in 1958 as a part of Interstate 80S, which followed the Schuylkill Expressway northwest from Mantua to Valley Forge, and then I-76 in 1964.
 Renumbered again in 1973 as I-676, construction on the Vine Street Expressway east from 18th Street did not resume until 1986.
 This followed revisions to the design, including the elimination of direct connections between the freeway and Ben Franklin Bridge, and additional environmental studies.
 Interstate 676 opened east to the Breezewood style connection with the Ben Franklin Bridge in January 1991, with the high speed exchange at I-95 finished that summer.5

-Interstate 295 parallels the New Jersey Turnpike from rural Salem County northward through older suburbs including Bellmawr, Cherry Hill and Mount Laurel along a 71-mile course to Lawrenceville township outside Trenton.
-With the impending opening of the I-95/PA Turnpike Interchange, sign changes underway by January 2018 extend I-295 west over what was I-95 west from U.S. 1 to Ewing, New Jersey, and southwest to Interstate 276 in Bristol township.
+Interstate 295 parallels the New Jersey Turnpike from rural Salem County northward through older suburbs including Bellmawr, Cherry Hill and Mount Laurel along a 71 mile course to Lawrenceville township outside Trenton.
+The route was lengthened southwest to Bucks County, Pennsylvania in 2018 with the completion of the I-95/PA Turnpike Interchange.
+Sign changes extending I-295 west over what was I-95 from U.S. 1 to Ewing, New Jersey, and southwest to I-95 and I-276 in Bristol township commenced by January 2018.